 Fat Gary Nut Brown Ale

 Once part of our Session Ale series, and now a year-round beer, this deep brown ale is surprisingly light in body and low in alcohol.
-Dark malt character, light sweetness and modest alcohol content make it a beer that you can enjoy all afternoon without hurting yourself.
+Dark malt character, light sweetness and modest alcohol content make it a beer that you can spend the day with and not hurt yourself.

-Distributed in quarters.
-Other sizes available for pickup by special order.
+Distributed in halves and quarters.
+Sixtels available by special order.

 East End Witte